-Here are the links mentioned in this episode:
+Here are the links mentioned in the episode:

 You can listen to this episode via Lingthusiasm.com, Soundcloud, RSS, Apple Podcasts/iTunes, Spotify, YouTube, or wherever you get your podcasts.
-You can also download an mp3 via the Soundcloud page for offline listening, and stay tuned for a transcript of this episode on the Lingthusiasm website.
+You can also download an mp3 via the Soundcloud page for offline listening.
 To receive an email whenever a new episode drops, sign up for the Lingthusiasm mailing list.

 You can help keep Lingthusiasm advertising-free by supporting our Patreon.
-Being a patron gives you access to bonus content and lets you help decide on Lingthusiasm topics.
+Being a patron gives you access to bonus content, our Discord server, and other perks.